neo-project/docs/en-us/sc/consensus.md

 ### 5.3 - Requirements

-**In AntShares, we have five primary requirements for consensus fault tolerance using PBFT:**
+**In AntShares, we have five primary requirements for consensus fault tolerance:**

 1. `s` **Congressmen** must reach a consensus about a transaction before a block can be committed.